Carlton, Saskatchewan: Fort Carlton Provincial Historic Park

 The original site of Fort Carlton is located approximately 5 km north-west of Carlton along the banks of the North Saskatchewan River.
 The fort was originally established as a Hudson's Bay Company fur trading post that operated between 1810 until 1885.
-The fort has been rebuilt by the Government of Saskatchewan and is now known as a Provincial Park of Saskatchewan and is a popular attraction located along the original Carlton Trail.
+The fort has been rebuilt by the Government of Saskatchewan and is now a provincial park and is a popular attraction located along the original Carlton Trail.